Some bidouble planes with $p_g=q=0$ and $4\leq K^2\leq 7$: Introduction

 \section{Introduction}

-Smooth minimal surfaces of general type with $p_g=q=0$ have been studied by several authors in the last years, but a classification is still missing.
-We refer the surveys \cite{MP2} and \cite{BCP} for information on these surfaces.
+Smooth minimal surfaces $S$ of general type with $p_g=0$ have been studied by several authors in the last years, but a classification is still missing.
+We refer the survey \cite{BCP} for information on these surfaces.

-There is, to my knowledge, only one example of a smooth minimal surface $S$ of general type with $p_g=0$ and $K^2=7$ (\cite{In}).
-This surface has an alternative description as a bidouble cover of a rational surface (\cite{MP1}).
-Its bicanonical map is of degree two onto a rational surface and is not composed with the other two involutions $i_1,i_2$ associated with the covering.
-Moreover, $S/{i_1}$ and $S/{i_2}$ are also rational (cf. \cite{LS}).
+The case where $S$ has an involution $i$ such that the bicanonical map of $S$ is composed with $i$ has been considered by Mendes Lopes and Pardini upon their study on surfaces with $p_g=0$ having non-birational bicanonical map (\cite{MP1}, \cite{MP2}, \cite{MP3}, \cite{MP4}).
+Due to the work of Du Val (\cite{Du}), Xiao Gang (\cite{Xi}) and Borrelli (\cite{Bo}), there is a classification for the case where the bicanonical map is of degree 2 onto a rational surface.

-In this paper we consider the case where $S$ has an involution $i$ such that the bicanonical map is not composed with $i$ and $S/i$ is not a rational surface.
-We construct examples with $K^2=4,\ldots,7$ such that $S/{i}$ is birational to an Enriques surface.
-This answers a question of Lee and Shin (\cite{LS}) about the existence of the cases with $K^2=5,6,7$ and $S/i$ birational to an Enriques surface.
+In this paper we consider the case where the bicanonical map is not composed with $i$ and $S/i$ is not a rational surface.
+Since $p_g(S/i)=q(S/i)=0,$ it is natural to expect to have a short list of possibilities.
+We confirm this with a structure theorem and we give some examples.
+We do not claim that these surfaces are new; our aim is to focus on the involutions.
+It was easier for us to construct these examples than to identify involutions on the already long list of known examples of surfaces with $p_g=0$, in particular product-quotient surfaces.

+These examples provide the existence of the cases with $K^2=5,6,7$ and $S/i$ birational to an Enriques surface (cf. arXiv:1003.3595v2, \cite{LS}).
+More recently Yifan Chen (\cite{Ch}) has shown that our example with $K^2=7$ is an Inoue surface (\cite{In}).

+The paper is organized as follows.
+First we note that some modifications to \cite[Theorems $7,$ $8$ and $9$]{Ri1} give a list of possibilities for the branch curve in the quotient surface $S/i$.
+Then we construct some examples with $K_S^2=4,\ldots,7$ as double covers of an Enriques surface, which in turn is obtained as a quotient of a Kummer surface.
+Finally we describe these surfaces as bidouble covers of the plane and we give some other bidouble plane examples.
 In all cases $S$ has another involution $j$ such that $S/j$ is rational and the bicanonical map of $S$ is composed with $j$.

-The paper is organized as follows.
-First we recall some facts on involutions.
-Secondly we note that minor modifications to \cite[Theorems $7,$ $8$ and $9$]{Ri1} give a list of possibilities for the branch curve in the quotient surface $S/i$.
-Then we construct some examples as double covers of an Enriques surface obtained as a quotient of a Kummer surface.
-In Section \ref{Enr33} we describe these surfaces as bidouble covers of the plane.
-Finally we give some other bidouble plane examples.

 {\bf Notation}

 We work over the complex numbers; all varieties are assumed to be projective algebraic.
 An {\em involution} of a surface $S$ is an automorphism of $S$ of order 2.
 We say that a map is {\em composed with an involution} $i$ of $S$ if it factors through the double cover $S\rightarrow S/i.$ A {\em $(-2)$-curve} or {\em nodal curve} $N$ on a surface is a curve isomorphic to $\mathbb P^1$ such that $N^2=-2$.
 An $(m_1,m_2,\ldots)$-point of a curve, or point of type $(m_1,m_2,\ldots),$ is a singular point of multiplicity $m_1,$ which resolves to a point of multiplicity $m_2$ after one blow-up, etc. The rest of the notation is standard in Algebraic Geometry.\\